scottrogowski/mongita/README.md

 Mongita is *very much* a project.
 Please report any bugs.
 Anticipate breaking changes until version 1.0.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 ### Applications
 - **Embedded database**: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.
-It also has comparable performance.
 - **Unit testing**: Mocking PyMongo/MongoDB is a pain.
 Worse, mocking can hide real bugs.
 By monkey-patching PyMongo with Mongita, unit tests can be more faithful while remaining isolated.

 ### Design goals